ofsaksham/Tic_Tac_Toe_Game/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License © 2025 Saksham Kaushik - see the [LICENSE](LICENSE) file for full details.

 **Created with ❤️ for the React community**